 In late September, the weather was still doing pretty well.
 But we saw more rain and storms on this beach stop.
 With no air conditioning we slept with our windows open and one night we were woken to a sudden wind storm raging in from the sea.

 The high humidity sparked a few lesser thunder and rainstorms.
-That gave us a little downtime to catch up on naps, writing and pic editing.
-Away for 10 weeks in Italy, these little breaks let me catch my breath and re-charge a little.
+That gave us a little downtime for naps, writing and pic editing.
+Away for 10 weeks in Italy, on these little breaks we caught our breath and re-charged a little.
 Especially important as we fought to get over our colds.

 Day Trips From Igea Marina

-One day we took a quick train north to see the mosaic town of Ravenna.
+One day we took a quick train north and visited the mosaic town of Ravenna.
 It was an awesome display of Byzantine era mosaics, much still well preserved in several locations.

-For another day trip, we went into Rimini to catch the bus to leave Italy for a day in San Marino.
-We strolled up and up to see the old town with the 3 towers that protected this independent republic.
+For another day trip, we went into Rimini and caught the bus and left Italy for a day in San Marino.
+We strolled up and up in the old town.
+We saw 2 of the 3 towers that protected this independent republic.

 Walking Around Rimini

-Our last day in this area we ventured on the local bus again into Rimini to see the few sights we had flagged as “must see”.
-Along the river, we wandered in the park.
-David was amused that it included a kids playground made safe by the sign that prohibited hunting in the park.
+Our last day in this area we ventured on the local bus again into Rimini.
+We saw the few sights we flagged as “must see”.

 The first stop was Arco d’Augusto, a massive stone arch leading to the old town.
-We were surprised to see a Canadian government logo on the plaque in front commemorating Canadian liberation of Rimini in 1944.
+We were surprised when we saw a Canadian government logo on the plaque in front.
+It commemorated the Canadian liberation of Rimini in 1944.
 Who would have known?
 This would be the first but not the last of the Canadian monuments we found in the towns on the Adriatic coast.

-Our final stop on our historic walk was at the Ponte di Tiberio.
-I had expected some great bridge.
+The final stop on our historic walk was at the Ponte di Tiberio.
+I expected some great bridge.
 But found the old stone single lane bridge.
 I was sure it had historical significance more than aesthetic appeal.

 Leaving Igea Marina The Off Season Beach Ghost Town

 It was packing time again.
 As we left the hotel, it closed for the season.
-We had survived our beach resort ghost town adventure.
+We survived our beach resort ghost town adventure.
 We were sure it was a lively spot in the summer season.
-But if you are visiting resort towns in off season along the Adriatic coast, be sure to check on when everything is closed for the season.
+But if you visit resort towns in off season along the Adriatic coast, be sure to check on when everything is closed for the season.

-If hotel availability is low, it is probably because few places are open.
+If hotel availability was low, it was probably because few places were open.
 This might mean low rates.
-But we found that rates and availability still peaked on weekends for the few locations that were open.
-You might be better with a car than relying on less than regular public transit to open up eating options (and make sure to eat when you do day trips).
-But if you are of hearty Canadian stock, you can wrap in a towel and enjoy an empty beach.
+But we found that rates and availability still peaked on weekends for the few locations still open.
+You might be better with a car than relying on less than regular public transit.
+This would open up eating options.
+And make sure to eat on day trips!
+But as hearty Canadian stock, we still wrapped in a towel and enjoyed an empty beach.
 And the sun was still warm in September!

 We left feeling more like locals than tourists.
 Which was not a bad thing.
 Rolling our bags to the train station, we were off to the next stop in Pescara.